Kangaroo Reproductive System Kangaroo Genitalia

 Kangaroo birth video

-Watch Video
+Watch Video of a Kangaroo Birth

 The newborn kangaroo is called a joey and is no larger than a jelly-bean (2 cm or 0.79in).
 It weighs less than one gram (0.035oz).
 It is born blind, hairless, with stumpy forelimbs and hardly any trace of its hind legs.
 Even though it is still very underdeveloped, the young newborn has an excellent sense of direction, knowing which way is up and down and an acute sense of smell.
 Using its tiny forelimbs in a swimming motion, the young joey crawls laboriously up its mother's fur to the pouch.
 This journey takes about three minutes.
 The joey's journey is made entirely by itself.
 The mother does not assist it in any way.
-Once inside its mother's pouch, the joey quickly attaches itself firmly to one of four nipples in the pouch.
+Once inside its mother's pouch, the joey quickly attaches itself to one of four nipples in the pouch.

-Kangaroo Milk Production Two Types of Milk
+Kangaroo Milk Production: Two Types of Milk

 Kangaroo baby joey sucking on mothers nipple